 This is a scenic and interesting walk around Seattle’s in-city recreational and industrial Lake Union.
 Get upfront and close with everything that floats, from canoes to yachts to houseboats to floatplanes.
-The south end of the Lake features a growing collection of restaurants, as well as the Center for Wooden Boats and the Museum of History and Industry.
-You’ll walk over two drawbridges and along several piers, as well as old railroad right-of-way.
+The south end of the lake features a growing collection of restaurants, as well as the Center for Wooden Boats and the Museum of History and Industry.
+You’ll walk over two drawbridges and along several piers, as well as along an old railroad right-of-way.
 And, before you finish, you’ll enjoy the J.P.
-Patches and Gertrude sculpture.
-There are public restrooms near the beginning, and other facilities at restaurants along the way.
+Patches and Gertrude sculpture in Fremont.

 Start Location: Fisheries Supply.
 1900 N. Northlake Way, Seattle, WA 98103 (note: store actually fronts on N. 34th St).
 Start box is self-serve in a wood file cabinet just inside the door, on your left as you enter.